danielliu1973/notes/Homework.md

 	test();
 	```

 1. Implement the following function.
-It should return the sum of the two numbers.
+It should return the sum of the two numbers:

     sum(3)(4); // returns 7

 1. Tell me what the function below does.
 Do you see the bug?